Essential info for your family day out

 - The tea room also has children's pick and mix packed lunches.

-- There are trails available from visitor reception to entertain children both inside and outside the house.
+- There are trails available from visitor reception to entertain children of different ages.
 Have a chat to the reception team about what your family would like to do.